Max-Southagte/Artificial-Intelligence-Coursework/README.md

 Part c

-    reate a suitable Neural Network that can approximate the following function: y=3x+0.7x^2
+    create a suitable Neural Network that can approximate the following function: y=3x+0.7x^2

-    Show how it works via plots and/ or suitable text outputs.
+    Show how it works via plots and/or suitable text outputs.

 Part d